 The other difference is more philosophical.
 Purely-visual testing tests what your users actually see and experience.
 DOM-based tools, on the other hand, test what your users' computer see.
 In some cases this distinction is important, but it will depend on your particular application.

 Rainforest Automation enables Rainforest customers to run the same no-code automation test against either our robot automation workers and our human crowd.

 From a single test suite you can mix and match execution based on the needs of your workflow: run against humans for major production releases, run every branch merge against robots.

 Yes, when running Plain-English tests and RFA tests as part of the same group, you will see the option to run tests against “Crowd-Only” or “Crowd + Automation.”

 Automation tests are run only once by the automation bot; however, you can run those same tests against our community as well, and then they will be executed by at least two testers.

 When looking at my tests, what tests are a good fit for your automation?
 What is NOT good for automation?
 Why would I want to use manual execution vs automation?

-A good rule of thumb is to use manual tests for parts of your product which are not yet completely stable.
-If you’re in the middle of introducing a new design language, or just starting to build a given area, human testers can be more forgiving and able to understand ambiguities.
-They can also spot problems you’re not expecting: e.g. a missing image or an alert box at the top of the page will not be picked up by automation, unless you’re specifically looking for it.
+A good rule of thumb is to use manual tests for parts of your product that are not yet completely stable.
+If you’re in the middle of introducing a new design language or just starting to build a given area, human testers can be more forgiving and able to understand ambiguities.
+They can also spot problems you’re not expecting: e.g. a missing image or an alert box at the top of the page will not be picked up by automation unless you’re specifically looking for it.
 Human testers, on the other hand, are able to leave comments on your tests giving you more information and pointing out potential problems.

 Similarly, if your application or testing environment is dynamic or unpredictable (e.g. latest news, streams of recent images, relative dates, pop-up windows appearing at random intervals) you will have more success with human testers.
 You can still write your tests using the RFA interface though - this will make them very clear for testers to follow.